aliyoussefhammoude/commonWord/Answers.md

             That was really strange and if I had more time I would really dig into this to actually solve this but for the time we had here I really couldnt solve this particular problem.

+            Another thing I really would like to have more time on is the design.
+I love to take my time when we are talking about the design because it really have to me catchy to the customer.
+For me the design will never be perfect.
+I will always have something to add to make it look better.

 4. What did you think of this recruitment test?